Affe130/SpeedLetter/README.md

 # SpeedLetter
-A discord bot that is a game about typing the correct letter the fastest To use:
+A discord bot that is a game about typing the correct letter the fastest.
+To use:
 Compile the program
 Copy settings.json from the build directory and change token to your discord bots token